 R04.10.020.
-Abuse of Office for Political Purposes
+ABUSE OF OFFICE FOR POLITICAL PURPOSES

-Any employee seeking an elected public office will campaign completely on his/her own time, without adversely affecting his/her duties at the university; and be subject to any general university procedures governing appearances and activities of political candidates on the campus.
+Any employee seeking an elected public office will campaign completely on their own time, without adversely affecting their duties at the university; and be subject to any general university procedures governing appearances and activities of political candidates on the campus.